 Each term, Class Teachers will either hold a Parents’ Consultation Evening or issue a written report on every pupil’s progress.
 This will highlight strengths and areas for improvement across the curriculum.

-For pupils with an Education and Health Care Plan (EHCP), the Inclusion Manager, alongside the class teacher, will organise a meeting with parents once per term.
+For pupils with an Education and Health Care Plan (EHCP), the class teacher, will organise a meeting with parents once per term and include the Assistant Head for Inclusion if required.
+There will also be a formal annual review held in school to review how well the EHCP is meeting the pupils’ needs.
 Where possible, these meetings will also involve any staff working with the pupil in school.
-There will also be a formal annual review held in school to review how well the EHCP is meeting the pupils’ needs.

-Quality First Teaching is of paramount importance to us and is in place in all classes and helps to ensure all pupils are able to access the curriculum.
+Quality First Teaching is of paramount importance to us and is in place in all classes across the school.
+This helps to ensure all pupils are able to access the curriculum.
 Teachers are skilled at developing their teaching to meet the diverse needs of the pupils in their class.

 Grouping arrangements are organised flexibly with opportunities for ability groups, and mixed ability groups to maximise learning opportunities for all.

 Our broad and balanced curriculum is accessed by all pupils.
 Adaptions are made to support specific curriculum needs, for example where a need to develop more independence is identified.

-As well as Teachers, Loughton Manor First School staffing is made up of one Higher Level Teaching Assistant, nine year group Teaching Assistants, two EAL Teaching Assistants and nine 1:1 Teaching Assistants.
+As well as Teachers, Loughton Manor First School staffing is made up of two Higher Level Teaching Assistants, nine year group Teaching Assistants, two EAL Teaching Assistants and nine 1:1 Teaching Assistants.
 The Assistant Head for Inclusion manages the 1:1 support staff and directs them to work in specific year groups, with individual pupils and small groups.
 The use of these additional adults is closely monitored by the Assistant Head for Inclusion to ensure maximum impact on pupil learning, progress and engagement.